Sleman Regency: Pre-Incorporation

 During the 8th century, the Buddhist Sailendra dynasty controlled Sleman, building numerous temples such as Kalasan.
 The palace itself was at Ratu Boko.

-After the fall of the Sailendra dynasty, the Mataram Kingdom ruled over Sleman, taking control of Ratu Boko palace and eventually commingling with the remnants of the Sailendra dynasty.
+After the fall of the Sailendra dynasty, the Mataram kingdom ruled over Sleman, taking control of Ratu Boko palace and eventually commingling with the remnants of the Sailendra dynasty.

 The Sanjaya dynasty, which replaced the Mataram kingdom, later ruled over Sleman and is believed to have built Prambanan c.
 850 CE.

+The existence of Sleman as a regency can be traced back to 15 May 1916.
+The then Sultan Hamengkubuwono VII of the Yogyakarta Sultanate published Rijksblad No. 11 of 1916, which reorganized the sultanate's territory into three regencies, including Sleman.
+However, Sleman's status as a Regency was removed in 1927 in a reorganization under Hamengkubuwono VIII and its territory was incorporated to the Yogyakarta Regency.
+On 8 April 1945, Sleman's status as a Regency was restored by Hamengkubuwono IX.
+15 May has been designated by the government as Sleman's anniversary.

 Post-Incorporation

 Sleman was incorporated on 8 August 1950 with the passing of the Law of the Republic of Indonesia Number 15 1950 about the Creation of Regencies within the Special Region of Yogyakarta.

 In 2010, numerous eruptions of Mount Merapi and the cold lahar floods afterwards killed 353 people and caused over Rp.
 5.5 trillion (US$ 610 million) in damages.